DevExpress/quill/docs/modules/table.md

 #### insertRowAbove

-Adds a row above the current text cursor position.
+Adds a row above the cursor's position.

 **Methods**